Biological Adaptation - Definition, Types and Examples

 What is biological adaptation?

 Adaptation is the driving force of evolution and involves changes at the phenotypic and molecular levels that organisms undergo over time in response to the selective demands of their environment, enabling them to better survive in a changing environment.
+This ongoing process ensures that species remain robust and capable of thriving under varying conditions.

 In other words, adaptation refers to both gradual adaptation of the species and changes in the species' body or behavior that increase their chances of survival by maximizing a trait already present.
+This process is crucial for the continuation of species as it equips them to handle environmental challenges effectively.

 According to Wallace, the evolution of organisms was related to the adaptation of organisms to changing environmental conditions.
 With the development of the theory of natural evolution, Wallace and Darwin went a step further to explain how organisms adapt and evolve.
 The theory of natural selection assumes that heritable traits allow organisms that possess these traits to be better adapted to the environment than other organisms of the same species that lack this trait.
+This theory underscores the importance of genetic variation and its role in facilitating evolution.

 Types of biological adaptation